Titanis: Postcranial skeleton

 As for the postcranial anatomy, Titanis and other phorusrhacines were heavily built.
 They all preserve an elongated, thin tarsometatarsus that was at least 60% the length of the tibiotarsus.
 Titanis is distinguished from other phorusrhacines by the anatomy of its tarsometatarsus; the distal end of the mid-trochlea is spread out onto its sides and its slenderness compared to related genera of the same size.
 The pes is large and had three digits, the third of which had an enlarged ungual akin to that of dromaeosaurid dinosaurs.
 The spinal column is poorly known from Titanis, though several vertebrae have been collected.
 The cervical vertebrae are elongated anteroposteriorly and somewhat flexible, whereas the dorsal, sacral, and caudal vertebrae were more boxy and rigid.
 The dorsal vertebrae have tall neural spines atop the centra.
 The dorsal ribs connected to the sacral ribs, creating a basketed underbelly.

 The wings are small and could not have been used for flight, but were much more strongly built than those of living ratites.
 It also had a relatively rigid wrist, which would not have allowed the hand to fold back against the arm to the same degree as other birds.
 This led R. M. Chandler to suggest in a 1994 paper that the wings may have supported some type of clawed, mobile hand similar to the hands of non-avian theropod dinosaurs, such as the dromaeosaurs.
 It was later pointed out by Gould and Quitmyer in a 2005 study that demonstrated that this wing joint is not unique and is present in seriemas, which do not have specialized grasping hands.
 The wing bones articulated in an unusual joint-like structure, suggesting the digits could flex to some degree.
-Evidence of elongated quill-feathers are known from Patagornis and Llallawavis, with large tubercles called quill knobs present on their ulnae.
+Evidence of elongated quill-feathers is known from Patagornis and Llallawavis, with large tubercles called quill knobs present on their ulnae.
 These quill knobs would have supported long flight feathers.
+The second toe bone or sickle claw of T. walleri was 8 cm in length.